Supper at Emmaus (Veronese): Description

 Paolo Veronese's Supper at Emmaus is a large 241×415 cm (8×14 feet) oil painting on canvas.

 It depicts the biblical Gospel story of the resurrected Christ appearing on the road to Emmaus – and being finally recognized by two of his disciples who were on a pilgrimage to Emmaus, as he blesses the bread at a meal they had invited him, an apparent stranger, to.
 On the far left of the painting is a distant depiction of the journey to Emmaus; it includes the Septizodium, an ancient Roman edifice.
 As he blesses the bread and gazes heavenward, Christ's head has a delicate halo.

 Surrounding the table where the three protagonists sit are over a dozen members of an aristocratic Venetian family, in sixteenth-century dress, and their servants.
 On the floor kneel three children, petting dogs; several other young children stand.
 A mother holds an infant; her husband stands behind them, and two other gentlemen, possibly his brothers, are in the group.
 The setting is a classical palace.
 Apart from the three biblical protagonists and a servant waiting on them, the atmosphere appears secular rather than devotional.

 The architecture of the supper setting is striking, with four large classical columns and a pedimented door frame behind Christ.
 The painting was likely commissioned for a portego, the large and elaborate entrance hall of a Venetian palace.

 Supper at Emmaus is the first of Veronese's biblical feast paintings portrayed as large, elaborate anachronistic group portraits in dramatic architectural settings.
 Subsequent examples include The Wedding at Cana (1563) and two versions of The Feast in the House of Simon the Pharisee (1565 and 1570).

 Ownership

 The painting is owned by the government of France, and is part of the Louvre collection.
 It was formerly a possession of the French monarchy.

 In 1635 the painting was recorded as owned by Victor Amadeus I, Duke of Savoy (1587–1637) at his residence in Turin.
-It was given shortly thereafter to Maréchal Duc Charles I de Créquy (1578–1638), and after his death it was one of his collection to pass to Cardinal de Richelieu (1585–1642).
+It was given shortly thereafter to Marshal Duke Charles de Blanchefort (1578–1638), and after his death it was one of his collection to pass to Cardinal Richelieu (1585–1642).
 Richelieu bequeathed it to King Louis XIII along with his Palais-Cardinal.
 It was later successively moved to the Palais de Fontainebleau, the Palais des Tuileries, and Louis XIV's Château de Versailles.